-The percentage of structurally deficient bridges for 2009 was 7.4%, or 63 out of 855 bridges inspected, as compared to 8.7% in 2008, or 74 out of 846 bridges inspected.
+The percentage of structurally deficient bridges for 2010 was 8.3%, or 71 out of 856 bridges inspected, as compared to 7.4% in 2009, or 63 out of 855 bridges inspected.
 A structurally deficient bridge typically requires significant maintenance and repair to remain in service and eventual rehabilitation or replacement to address deficiencies.
-Structural deficiency is an indication of a bridge's overall status in terms of structural soundness.
+Structural deficiency (SD) is an indication of a bridge's overall status in terms of structural soundness.
 The fact that a bridge is classified as structurally deficient does not imply that it is unsafe.
-The number of structurally deficient bridges is trending downward and the percentage is below the national average for similar systems.
-However, 43 of those bridges which received a satisfactory rating are either unfunded or only funded for design.
-The Commission is closely monitoring these structures to assure that they are maintained in a satisfactory condition while additional funding is considered.
+The percentage of structurally deficient bridges is below the national average for similar systems.
+Of the 71 bridges identified as SD, 13 are currently being replaced or repaired and an additional 33 are scheduled for repair or replacement and are currently in the design phase.
+The Commission is closely monitoring all SD bridges to assure that they are maintained in a satisfactory condition.